 Develop a buddy system with a friend who will check on you daily.

-Keep 6 feet apart from other individuals.
+Keep 6 feet away from other individuals.

 Action Steps for faculty or staff: